Garrett-Productions/languageExchange/chatRoomTutorial.md

 - we are also deleting a chat room if there are no users
 - we are time stamping our messages, and can prob create a cond to get rid of the timestamp if the browser has been refreshed
 - we are storing our messages in memory
+- In all, We aren't using that much JS, but I'm going to modularize it out in a script.src file